GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     thumbnail = create_thumbnail(photo_name)
     ```

-### Storing the thumbnail in GCS
+### Storing the thumbnail in Cloud Storage

-The thumbnail should be stored in the GCS thumbnail bucket under the name `thumbnail_key` in order to distinguish between different versions of the same photo.
+The thumbnail should be stored in the Cloud Storage thumbnail bucket under the name `thumbnail_key` in order to distinguish between different versions of the same photo.
 Since two Cloud Pub/Sub notifications, an `OBJECT_FINALIZE` and an `OBJECT_DELETE`/`OBJECT_ARCHIVE`, are sent in an arbitrary order in the case of an overwrite, it is possible for two thumbnails with the same `thumbnail_name` to exist in storage at once.
 Utilizing the `generation_number` of the photo in the `thumbnail_key` ensures that the correct thumbnail is deleted when necessary.

 1. Write the `store_thumbnail_in_gcs` helper function.